Carlos Correa Player Props: Twins vs. Marlins

 - The Marlins pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The Marlins had a 3.86 team ERA that ranked 13th among all MLB pitching staffs.
+- The Marlins' 3.86 team ERA ranked 13th across all MLB pitching staffs.

 - The Marlins allowed 173 total home runs last season (1.1 per game) to rank 17th in baseball.